HUE MANATEE’S QUEST

 Scene One (A Close Call & A New Friend)

 Curious, Hue ventures to introduce himself (My Friends Call Me Hue) and the two, like many opposites, are drawn to one another.
-“Hue, as in ‘colorful’”, he offers, humbly.
+“Hue, as in ‘colorful'”, he offers, humbly.
 He tells his new acquaintance that he has been noticing adverse changes in his environment.
-Flickati nods in sympathetic knowing, allowing as how in her travels she has seen much of the wasteful disregard of the ‘two-legged ones’.
+Flickati nods in sympathetic knowing, allowing as how in her travels she has seen much of the wasteful disregard of the Two-legged Ones.
 She sings How Do They Sleep?!
 (Fouling Our Nest).
 “There must be something we can do,” agrees Hue.
-Flickati reveals that she has heard of a wise old being named Leon Chameleon, a revered and renowned ‘change agent’ and teacher.
-The two set off to seek his counsel.
+Flickati reveals that she has heard of a wise old being named Leon Chameleon, a revered and renowned teacher and ‘change agent.’
+The two set off together to seek his counsel.

 Scene Two (The Inevitability of Change)